cyberusc0de/genhash/README.md

 This tool was designed to test web application using only hashing algorithm in order to brute forcing password during a web application penetration test.
 It is a good practice to salt user's password before storing them in the database.

+It can generate different hashes and plain wordlist to brute-force OTP and password during a web application attack

 NOTE: Ensure to use python3
 ```
 $ git clone https://github.com/zidelnet/genhash.git